INFORMATION FOR PARENTS

 FUNDRAISING

 Fundraising activities are generally organised by the Home and School committee.
 They do not always involve the spending of money but do require an outlay of time and/or energy.
 We ask you to support these ventures.
+The money raised goes into the education of all the students to support their learning and other experiences at our school.

 HOMEWORK